Mental Health Care For Trauma Survivors: Trauma Therapy UK

 The potential benefits of trauma care through online therapy

 With an online therapy platform like BetterHelp, you can navigate trauma by connecting with a professional remotely through video call, voice call, or in-app messaging.
 That means you can attend regular sessions from the comfort of home without having to commute.
-BetterHelp also allows you to switch therapists at any time for no additional cost until you find a provider who you feel comfortable with and seems like the right fit.
+BetterHelp also allows you to switch therapists at any time for no additional cost until you find a provider with whom you feel comfortable and who seems like the right fit.

 The efficacy of online therapy for PTSD